EconomyLens.com

 Related

 Abductions by armed groups are all too common in Mexico, where more than 120,000 people have vanished since the 1950s, many of them abducted and killed by drug cartels.
 It is rare, however, for international companies to be targeted.
-According to the workers’ families, gunmen forcibly removed the men from a camp situated at the headquarters of Vizsla’s project in the small town of Panuco in the Concordia district.
-Two of the men are engineers and one is a geologist, according to local media.
+According to the workers’ families, gunmen forcibly removed the men from a camp situated at the headquarters of Vizsla’s project in the small town of Panuco in Concordia district.
+Two of the men were engineers and one a geologist, according to local media.

-Concordia sits on silver, gold, lead and zinc deposits, making it a target for organized crime gangs, who cash in by carrying out kidnappings and extorting workers.
-Last week, Mexican authorities stepped up their search for the men, deploying more than 1,000 officers, three helicopters and two planes.
-On Friday, the authorities said they had discovered the body of a person who resembled one of the workers but had yet to confirm the person’s identity.
+Concordia sits on silver, gold, lead, and zinc deposits, making it a target for organized crime gangs, who cash in by carrying out kidnappings and extorting workers.
+Last week, Mexican authorities stepped up their search for the men, deploying more than 1,000 officers, three helicopters, and two planes.
 Four people have been arrested in connection with the case.
+Sinaloa state is reeling from a surge in violence caused by a power struggle within the powerful Sinaloa cartel.
+The factional fighting has left more than 1,700 people dead and nearly 2,000 missing in just over a year.

 © 2024 AFP